The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 Is this a complete legal manual for paragliding in Montenegro?

-No. It is a first-step public guide that points you toward official CAA, AIP, NOTAM, AUP, ATS, and live local briefing sources.
+No. It is a first-step public guide.
+Current CAA rules, AIP, NOTAM, AUP, ATS information, and live local briefing context sit above this summary.

 Can foreign pilots fly in Montenegro?

-Montenegro is not presented here as closed to foreign pilots, but visiting pilots need valid licence or IPPI/APPI evidence, suitable privileges, suitable equipment, and current checks before launch.
+Foreign pilots may be able to fly, but not by treating the country as open sky.
+Visiting pilots need valid licence or IPPI/APPI evidence, suitable privileges, suitable equipment, and current checks before launch.

-Can a local club help with permits or unclear requirements?
+Can local briefing help with permits or unclear requirements?

 Does this make local briefings unnecessary?